bretlowery/flan/readme.md

 ### Generating log files semantically similar to production

 To ensure your fake logs look as semantically real as your production ones, it reads a "template" access.log from a real production system that you provide (hereinafter referred to as the "template log").
 It doesn't matter how many records the template log contains, but the longer it is the more realistic your generated fake logs will be.
-If you do not specify session preservation with -p, your template log can be bigger or smaller than your generated log file(s).
+If you do NOT specify session preservation with the -p flag (described below), you can specify the number of files and records to generate, and your template log can be bigger or smaller than your generated log file(s).
 If you specify session preservation, your generated log files will be the same total record size as your template log file.

 You can specify the number of access.log file(s) you want to generate, and the entries per file.
 Access logs are created using the standard suffixes access.log, access.log.1, access.log.2, etc. You can specify a start and end datetime for your log entries.